acdlite/flummox/docs/docs/guides/quick-start.md

 /* App's Root Component */

-import { AppFlux } from 'AppFlux'; // import your AppFlux class
+import { AppFlux } from 'AppFlux'; // import your AppFlux class import connectToStores from 'flummox/connect';
+import FluxComponent from 'flummox/component';

 const flux = new AppFlux(); // create a flux instance for your app